 Perforce is judicious with regards to its use of disk I/O; its metadata is well-keyed, and accesses are mostly sequential scans of limited subsets of the data.

-The only disk-intensive activity is file check-in, where the Perforce server must write and rename files in the archive.
+The most disk-intensive activity is file check-in, where the Perforce server must write and rename files in the archive.
 Server performance depends heavily on the operating system's filesystem implementation, and in particular, on whether directory updates are synchronous.
+Server performance is also highly dependent upon the capabilities of the underlying hardware's I/O subsystem.

-Although Perforce does not recommend any specific filesystem, Linux servers are generally fastest (owing to Linux's asynchronous directory updating), but they may have poor recovery if power is cut at the wrong time.
+Although Perforce does not recommend any specific hardware configuration or filesystem, Linux servers are generally fastest (owing to Linux's asynchronous directory updating), but they may have poor recovery if power is cut at the wrong time.
 The BSD filesystem (also used in Solaris) is relatively slow but much more reliable.
 NTFS performance falls somewhere in between these two ranges.
-The filesystems used by IRIX and OSF have demonstrated an excellent combination of both speed and robustness.